 When we estimate the application, admittance, and enrollment outcomes at Barron's 1 and Barron's 2 schools (columns 7-12 of Table 5), we find that these differential impacts are driven by increased applications (and acceptances) at the highest quality schools (Barron's 1).
 Still, we find no enrollment impacts for low-propensity students.
-Two potential explanations, which we explore further in the next section, are that (1) Barron's 1 institutions remained prohibitively expensive for students and their families (the average net price for the lowest-income families at Barron's 1 institutions was still \$10,000 per year); and/or (2) that attending a Barron's 1 institution competed with students' preferences to attend college closer to family.
+Two potential explanations, which we explore further in the next section, are that (1) Barron's 1 institutions remained prohibitively expensive for low-propensity students and their families (the average net price for the lowest-income families at Barron's 1 institutions was still \$10,000 per year); and/or (2) that attending a Barron's 1 institution competed with low-propensity students' preferences to attend college closer to family.
+As we describe earlier, the strongest predictor of students not applying to a CP school is that they did not have a public CP institution in their state.
+These students would both face additional costs (e.g. transportation) to attend a CP school and would, on average, face a more salient trade-off between college quality and distance than students who lived more geographically proximate to CP colleges and universities.

 We also explore whether there are differential impacts by student subgroups.
-We find no

-21 The most influential predictor in the model predicting baseline propensity to apply to a CP school is whether the student lives in a state where there is a public CP school.
-Twenty-eight states have at least one public CP option, and 84.3 percent of our full analytic sample live in one of those states.
-When we estimate differential impacts based on whether the student lives in a state with a public CP school, we find very similar results (Appendix Table A5)
+We find no evidence that the impacts of Advising Plus differed systematically based on baseline student characteristics, as shown in Appendix Table $A7.^{24}$ have at least one public CP option, and 84.3 percent of our full analytic sample live in one of those states.
+Figure 1 shows which states have a public CP option and which do not.
+When we estimate differential impacts based on whether the student lives in a state with a public CP school, we find very similar results (Appendix Table A6).